Key college application deadlines for 2026

 • If you’re interested in a college, always write down the application due dates so you can easily track them.

-• For rolling admissions, you must submit your application as soon as you can after applications open.
+• For rolling admission, you must submit your application as soon as you can after applications open.
 This is because admissions officials review applications as they come in.
 When all seats are filled, no more submissions are reviewed.

 • Make sure you understand the types of college applications.